-Go and see a doctor if you kissed your baby during your active breakout.
+Go and see a doctor if you kissed your baby during a flare-up.

-If you notice any of the following signs, seek an immediate appointment with your healthcare provider:
+If you notice any of the following signs in your baby, seek an immediate appointment with your healthcare provider:

 Your doctor will usually treat your baby with an injection of an antiviral drug.
-Often the parent will also be prescribed medication for faster treatment.
+Often the parent will also be prescribed medication.

-In most cases, babies make a good recovery.
-But make sure you seek treatment for your child immediately because if left too long, the virus can spread to the organs.
-A third of infants with neonatal herpes die this way.
+In most cases, babies will recover well.
+However, make sure you seek treatment for your child immediately.
+If left too long, the virus can spread and result in fatality.

 When is it safe to kiss someone after a cold sore?
 In short, it’s never safe to kiss someone with a cold sore and it’s best to wait a few days after blisters have completely healed before kissing another person.

 Remember, it can take 10 to 14 days for cold sores to heal.
-You can speed up the healing process by taking or applying an antiviral medication.
+However, you can speed up the healing process with an antiviral medication.